Pacific Sun (newspaper)

 The Pacific Sun is a free distribution weekly newspaper published in Marin County, just north of San Francisco in the San Francisco Bay Area.
 It is the longest running alternative weekly in the nation and is published on Wednesdays.
 Since October 2019, Daedalus Howell has been its editor.

 History

 The Pacific Sun was founded in April 1963 in California by Merrill and Joann Grohman in the back of a Stinson Beach grocery store.
 In 1966, the Pacific Sun moved its offices to San Rafael.
 Steve McNamara, the former Sunday editor of the San Francisco Examiner, bought it from the Grohmans that year.

-Ten months after McNamara took over as editor, the San Francisco Press Club awarded its first prize for the best news story in a northern California non-daily paper for the Suns story “The Night Nicasio Fired the Principal”, about a school board’s firing of a principal for admitting to marijuana use.
-In 1984, The Sun won the award for General Excellence from the California Newspaper Publishers Association.